Inverse monoids and immersions of $\Delta$-complexes: Classification of immersions

 The complex $\comp_H$ is defined with the help of the $\omega$-coset graph $\graph_H$ of $H$.
-The inverse monoid $\M{XP}$ acts on the vertices of $\graph_H$.
+The inverse monoid $\M{X,P}$ acts on the vertices of $\graph_H$.
 The idempotents, of course, all label loops.

-We build a complex $\mathcal C_H$ such that $\Gamma_{\mathcal C_H}=\Gamma_H$.
+We build a $\Delta$-complex $\mathcal C_H$ such that $\Gamma_{\mathcal C_H}=\Gamma_H$.
 This complex has the following sets of cells:

 The attaching maps of $1$-cells are the ones inherited from the graph $\Gamma_H$.
-Note that the $1$-skeleton then immerses into $\comp$ via some map $f^{(1)} \colon \comp_H^{1} \to \comp^{1}$ by the results of \cite{MM1}, as Proposition \ref{Mproperty} ensures that our definitions and assumption reduce to those of \cite{MM1} when applied to graphs.
-Moreover, $f(H)=u$.
+Note that the $1$-skeleton then immerses into the $1$-skeleton of $\comp$ via some map $f_{1} \colon \comp_H^{1} \to \comp^{1}$ by the results of \cite{MM1}, as Proposition \ref{Mproperty} ensures that our definitions and assumptions reduce to those of \cite{MM1} when applied to graphs.
+Moreover, the vertex $H$ is mapped to $u$.